Reviews Communities Blog FAQ Services Contact

 You sell fastest and keep more when you lead with precise pricing, standout presentation, and terms that solve buyer pain without weakening your price.
 In 2026 San Diego, small, targeted concessions often reduce days on market and preserve net proceeds, while no-concessions works best for sharp, turnkey listings in hot price bands.
 Whether you are focused on San Diego’s central neighborhoods or exploring nearby Poway and Del Mar, use the same playbook: price to the comp band, stage to win, and deploy capped credits or a rate buydown only when data shows it will move a hesitant buyer to yes.

-If you are ready to explore your options for seller concessions vs no-concessions in San Diego or nearby communities, Scott Cheng at Scott Cheng San Diego Realtor can walk you through the specifics for your situation.
+If you are ready to explore your options, Scott Cheng at Scott Cheng San Diego Realtor can walk you through the specifics for your situation.

 📞 858-405-0002